-- a. the existing or enhanced facilities, both in the building and in the open space remain accessible to the public where possible including footpaths and bridleways; - b. the existing Scouts and Guides facility is retained unless suitable alternative premises are found in the locality; - c. the vehicle access routes to both the existing and new facilities will only be supported if they are the result of a full traffic study which leads to a scheme which minimises the effects on all the local residents and residential roads; - d. adequate car and coach parking provision is made on site to minimise any detriment to the residential neighbours and local residential roads; - e. the scheme delivers the appropriate facilities associated with the provision of outdoor sport, provided that they are located and designed in such a way as to preserve the openness of the Green Belt and do not conflict with the purposes of including land within it; - f. any buildings, parking areas and lighting must be appropriate not only to the Green Belt location but also respect the amenity of the existing residents both visually and as noise sources; - g. the layout of the uses and landscape scheme will create a new defendable boundary to the site.
+- a. the existing or enhanced facilities, both in the building and in the open space remain accessible to the public where possible including footpaths and bridleways; - b. the existing Scouts and Guides facility is retained unless suitable alternative premises are found in the locality; - vehicle access routes in both the existing and new facilities are designed to accommodate predicted flows whilst addressing and minimising the adverse effects on dwellings and residential roads; - d. adequate car and coach parking provision is made on site to minimise any detriment to the residential neighbours and local residential roads; - e. the scheme delivers the appropriate facilities associated with the provision of outdoor sport, and they are located and designed in such a way as to preserve the openness of the Green Belt and do not conflict with the purposes of including land within it; - f. any buildings, parking areas and lighting are appropriate not only to the Green Belt location but also respect the amenity of the existing residents both visually and as noise sources.

-5.35 This policy complements proposals in the Local Plan that will enable the purchase of additional land in this area so that the Wardens Cricket (and football) Club can relocate here to free their land on the eastern side of the town for housing.
+5.33 This policy complements proposals in the Local Plan that will enable the purchase of additional land in this area so that the Wardens Cricket (and football) Club can relocate here to free their land on the eastern side of the town for housing.
 There will be a need to build a clubhouse so that they are relatively self-contained, though there will be some shared facilities.
 It is essential that public access to some pitches is maintained for general recreation and Kenilworth Town Juniors play here regularly.
 The area will remain in the Green Belt.
 WDC Is considering an upgrade to the leisure centre itself and the relocation of some external facilities with the extension of car parking.
 This will provide a better offer for the town.
 Overall the schemes will result in a very significant financial investment in sports and leisure facilities for the town.
 As part of the upgrade it is possible that the Scouts and Guides may move, with their full agreement.